inbo/fscc/README.md

 * **Pull** changes from the repository before starting your work to ensure you have the latest code and datasets from other team members.
 * Synchronise your local data with the up-to-date Google Drive folder using the `sync_local_data()` function.
 * Import the data from your local folder in R using the `read_processed()` function.
-* Remove any local branches which were merged with the main branch on GitHub

 #### Downloading raw data (layer 0) from PCC database